dreamcat4/docker-images/irc/README.md

   * [ngircd](https://github.com/ngircd/ngircd) - your own local / private IRC server
     * [atheme irc services](https://atheme.github.io/atheme.net/atheme.html) - for nickserv, sasl etc
   * [Limnoria IRC bot](http://doc.supybot.aperio.fr/en/latest/use/index.html) (aka supybot)

+### Pros and Cons of this Docker image

+**Pros:**

+* All of the *best*, most *useful*, and most *practical* IRC services
+* Services come preconfigured to work together with each other out-of-the box, often communicating over localhost 127.0.0.1
+* Each service runs under its own unpriviledged unix account
+* Well organised `/config` folder, with user pre-seeding
+  * the is easiest way to manage your irc settings files
+  * can diff, merge, version control, and overlay your per-user IRC settings ontop of the pre-configured defaults
+* Bitlbee comes 'fully' loaded with support for all of the major chat protocols - no hassles, just go!
+* Not resource hungry, can easily run on local modest hardware, or limited VPS plan / remote servers

+**Cons:**

+* Very large image size ~1.4gb, most of which is the bitlbee and supybot dependancies
+* It is less secure than having many isolated individual images
+* May include some service you didn't want

+**However:**

+This image's Dockerfile has been properly organised into isolated sections for each services.
+And each service is kept in individual separate folders.
+Therefore this image should be easy to split up and broken down.
+Want to take something out?
+It should be a sinch.

 ### Connection diagram